Skip to content

 • Open the Inspect agent while selecting any of nodes representing accident reports (small, black nodes) to browse through all details collected on the incident reports.
 Note that the size of node here represents the number of fatalities recorded for each incident, as a suggested measure of risk.
 You can resize and recolour as you wish by editing the node properties.

-Edge enables you to interact directly with all of your unstructured, structured, and mixed-media data sources, from a single fused view.
+conode enables you to interact directly with all of your unstructured, structured, and mixed-media data sources, from a single fused view.

 Cluster Datasets